Study Abroad (Psychology)

 Clinical Applications of Neuroscience: Theory and Practice

-Gain a deeper understanding of a select range of neuroscience techniques.
-You'll learn through studying the theoretical background, and through first-hand practical experience in application and data analysis methods.
+Gain a deeper understanding of neuroscience techniques.
+You'll study the theory, and then learn through first-hand practical experience of application and data analysis methods.

 Drug Use Today

 This module introduces the study of ‘the drug problem’, in Western society.
 You'll explore the sociological and psychological perspectives used to explain drug-using behaviour.

 Cyberterrorism and Extremism